julz0815/veracode-dev-count/README.md

 - The tool maintains separate regex patterns for each CI system
 - Contributors are tracked uniquely across repositories
 - The summary report is updated after processing each CI system
 - All output files are created in the current working directory
+- Rate limiting settings are automatically saved and reused across sessions